SurajspatiL99/Marketing-Analysis-/README.md

 - What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+To create a dashboard that provides insights into the top US YouTubers in 2024 that includes their
 - subscriber count
 - total views
 - total videos, and